I have been spending a lot of time lately staring at agent logs.

 Results: arithmetic, algebra, and factual questions

-I ran the system on four problems with beam_width=4 and max_iterations=3, using five different cheap models in the worker pool and gpt-4.1-mini as the Controller.
-Crucially, the Controller did not know the correct answer at any point — all convergence was through beam consensus.
+I ran the system on four problems with \(K=4\) particles per topology and max_iterations=3, using one worker model in this run and gpt-4.1-mini as the Controller.
+Crucially, the Controller did not know the correct answer at any point — convergence came from topology refinement across iterations.

 |---|---|---|---|---|---|